TritonDataCenter/rfd/rfd/0099/README.md

 we know the approximate values that we should be receiving.
 This makes a lot of sense for simple use cases, like a webserver that serves text files.
 The latency of something simple like that should be relatively consistent.
-The usefulness of tatic buckets degrades quickly when workloads become much more varied.
+The usefulness of static buckets degrades quickly when workloads become much more varied.

 In Muskie, for example, we have some operations that finish quickly (`putdirectory`), and some that can take a long time (`putobject`).
 The latency